gravcmspro/gravcmspro_dictionaries/components.en.md

   - [m-icon icon="fa-check"][/m-icon] M_MAIN_CONTENT.M_EXTRA_ATTRIBUTES
   - [m-icon icon="fa-check"][/m-icon] M_MAIN_CONTENT.M_CONTENT

-  Content is always defined by **<<m_content>>** placeholder and there is no limit to number of items defined, but every property must be declared in the calling shortcode.
-When you do not require to define a property just pass a blank string, for example **/m_extra_attributes/=""**.
+  Content is always defined by **<<m_content>>** placeholder and there is no limit to a number of items defined, but every property must be declared in the calling shortcode.
+When you do not require to define a property just pass a blank string, for example, **/m_extra_attributes/=""**.

   To call that component use the following shortcode: